Bhairav9/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first git repositary
+This is my first git repositary.
+Aurthor - Neeraj